 Answer: C

-Therefore, the option that correctly uses the concept of “ambiguity” as discussed in the passage is c) “She saw the man with the binoculars.”
+Explanation: The option that correctly uses the concept of “ambiguity” as discussed in the passage is c) “She saw the man with the binoculars.”
 This sentence demonstrates ambiguity because it can be interpreted in two different ways, leading to potential confusion or different meanings.

 Section – B: Logical Reasoning